 After your interview, send a brief follow-up email or handwritten note to everyone you met with.
 Thank them for their time and provide one or two sentences referencing topics discussed within the interview.
 Do your best to seem genuine—there’s nothing worse than receiving a thank you note that reads like it could have been copied and pasted to any company, for any position.

-Once you’ve mastered these steps, you’ll land your dream sales job in no time.
+Once you’ve mastered these steps, you’ll land one of the best B2B sales jobs in no time- no matter the B2B sales job description.
 For more information about B2B sales best practices, contact ZoomInfo today!